mestato/EPP622_2024/Home.md

 ### Class 1.
 Tuesday August 20 - Command Line I
 * In person and recorded.
-* Slides - Bioinformatics - what is it and where did it come from? [old](https://docs.google.com/presentation/d/1sgBG19exSznuIj0HNufhdBB-A_SvysKIlbnXWsknYcg/edit#slide=id.p)
+* Bioinformatics - what is it and where did it come from?
+[Slides](https://docs.google.com/presentation/d/1sgBG19exSznuIj0HNufhdBB-A_SvysKIlbnXWsknYcg/edit#slide=id.p)
 * Lab:
   * [[Get on Sphinx]]
   * [[Getting started with PowerShell (Windows users)]]